EddieFahrenheit/DesktopVoice/README.md

 ## DesktopVoice

-Terminal voice helper that listens for a wake word, transcribes your next phrase locally, then drives Google Chrome hands-free (Gemini / ChatGPT) by clicking the mic button.
+Desktop voice helper that listens for a wake word, transcribes your next phrase locally, then drives Google Chrome hands-free for Gemini or ChatGPT by clicking the mic / voice button.

 Audio stays on-device for transcription.
-After the mic is clicked, your browser session behaves like normal (Gemini/ChatGPT may send audio to their servers, just like if you clicked the mic yourself).
+Once the mic is clicked, the browser session behaves like normal (Gemini/ChatGPT may send audio to their servers, just like if you clicked the mic yourself).

+### What it does

+- Wake word detection (openWakeWord)
+- Local speech-to-text (faster-whisper)
+- Simple command router (short phrases → actions)
+- Chrome automation for Gemini / ChatGPT (Playwright + optional CDP)

 ### Prereqs

-- Python 3.10+ (the code uses Python 3.10 syntax)
+- Python 3.10+ (code uses Python 3.10 syntax)
 - A working microphone
 - Google Chrome installed